-At their home at Netherby they enjoy gardening, reading or relaxing with family and friends, and love a stroll along the beach with their spoodle Louis.
+At home they enjoy gardening, reading, relaxing with family and friends, and a stroll along the beach with their spoodle Louis.

 Gary has been impressed to hear the Year 9 students confidently affirm how positive the experience at Wambana is.
 Many indicated that they would, 'do it all again in a heartbeat,' if the opportunity ever arose.
 It is Gary's wish to further facilitate the rich learning experiences at Wambana by implementing some enjoyable language experiences to aid team building and face to face communication skills.
 He enjoys being a part of the Wambana team and working with your son on his journey to becoming a more robust, confident Princes man.